Wiebe, Anne (1918–2013)

 Scope and Content

 The material in this collection includes an English manuscript of nine chapters written by Anne Wiebe, describing the history and development of the Mennonite Brethren Church in Ontario.
+Her working title was From Mother Russia to Mother Church: The Story of the Mennonite Brethren in Ontario, 1924–1953.
 Also included are photos from this period as well as copies of immigration documents for the Nicolai Federau family, and the Gerhard Enns family.
 There is also a bit of correspondence regarding the pros and cons of publishing this manuscript.
+In the end, it appears the manuscript was never published.
+The reasons for this are not given.

 - Accession nos.
 1988–045; 2010-07.